nrwl/nx/docs/shared/generators/generator-options.md

 #### ⚠️ `properties`

 The properties of a generator.
-It is formed in:
+Properties are listed by name:

 ```json
 {